FraserHutchison/Quick-3DsMAX-Script/README.md

 4. Open 3DS MAX

 5. Scripting > Run Script...
-(Find where you have downloaded the CustomToolsScript)
+(Find where you have downloaded the Quick! (compiled)Script)

 6. Go to the KEYBOARD SHORTCUTS menu (I haven't include the exact path as versions differ)